Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 AllowedIPs = 0.0.0.0/0, ::/0

 Note that setting AllowedIPs to 0.0.0.0/0, ::/0 will forward all traffic over the WireGuard VPN connection.
-If you want to only use WireGuard for specific destinations, set their IP address ranges in the list separated by a comma.
+If you want only to use WireGuard for specific destinations, set their IP address ranges in the list separated by a comma.

 Once you’ve set the keys and the server address, save the file and exit the editor.